 With more US universities integrating online learning programs into their curriculum, university international student support services counselors also adapt their services to reach students, wherever they are.

 Shorelight universities that offer online programs include American Collegiate Live, a digital classroom experience.
 American Collegiate Live uses an innovative online learning platform that enables international students to begin their university program at home, then transfer to campus after the first year of study.
 With state-of-the-art interactive technology, along with nationally recognized faculty members, students can get a head start on their degree program – and more engagement with professors, advisors, and peers than in a traditional classroom setting.

 ESL & Language Support

-International students looking to improve their English language skills can take advantage of a wide range of language resources.
+International students looking to improve their English language skills can take advantage of a wide range of language resources, including US English level test guides.
 Improving your English skills builds your confidence and makes it easier to adapt to your new environment and communicate clearly, in class and out.